 Arteries Deliver the Good and the Bad

 Your arteries deliver nutrient-rich, oxygenated blood to the far reaches of your body.
-Your carotid arteries are the ones that deliver oxygenated blood from your heart to your brain and head.
-Two sets of carotid arteries on each side of your body extend from your upper chest through your neck and up to your head.
+Your carotid arteries are the ones that deliver oxygenated blood from your heart to your brain.
+There are two sets of carotid arteries on each side of your body that extend from your upper chest, through your neck, and up to your head.

 When carotid arteries are clean and clear, blood flows well and circulates through your brain as it should.
-If something clogs up the flow of blood to the brain, you could have a stroke and suffer permanent physical damage.
+If something clogs the flow of blood to your brain, you could have a stroke and suffer permanent physical damage.

-When a patient has carotid artery disease, fatty deposits called plaques build up inside the carotid arteries.
+When a patient has carotid artery disease, fatty deposits called plaque builds up inside the carotid arteries.
 Plaques are clumps composed of: